allegro/blog/_posts/2021-04-09-python-logging.md

 ---
 layout: post
 title: How to make context logging in Python less cumbersome
-author: [lukasz.mach]
+author: lukasz.mach
 tags: [tech, python, logging]
+excerpt: >
+    I'm a big fan of logging as much extra data as possible.
+I'm also a fan of the DRY approach.
+I feel strong anxiety when I see repetition in code.

+    Combining all these „passions” is not always easy.
+It's hard to log everything, without repeating things.
+Even if it's possible, it usually leads to inelegant code.

 ---
-In this post, I would like to tell a story, how logging as much as possible in Python leads to inelegant code, and how did I cope with this problem.

 This post is also about small (yet useful) library that is in a way to be published in
 opensource: *LogExtraCtx* (I don't know it's address in time of writing this post, stay